 In July 2015, we entered into a Shared Services Agreement (the "Shared Services Agreement") with FBIO to share the cost of certain services such as facilities use, personnel costs and other overhead and administrative costs.
 This Shared Services Agreement requires us to pay our respective share of services utilized.
-In connection with the Shared Services Agreement, we incurred expenses of approximately \$0.6 million and \$1.4 million for shared services for the nine months ended September 30, 2019 and 2018, respectively, and expenses of approximately \$0.2 million for each of the three months ended September 30, 2019 and 2018, primarily related to shared personnel.
+In connection with the Shared Services Agreement, we incurred expenses of approximately \$0.2 million for shared services for each of the three months ended March 31, 2020 and 2019, primarily related to shared personnel.

 In March 2015, we entered into a Global Collaboration Agreement ("Collaboration Agreement") with Checkpoint for the development and commercialization of anti-PD-L1 and anti-GITR antibody research programs in the field of hematological malignancies.
 The Collaboration Agreement was amended in June 2019 and upon execution of the amendment we incurred an upfront fee of \$1.0 million.
-We incurred expenses of approximately \$4.0 million and \$0.5 million for the nine months ended September 30, 2019 and 2018, respectively, and expenses of approximately \$2.7 million and \$0.1 million for the three months ended September 30, 2019 and 2018, the majority of which relates to manufacturing expenses of PD-L1.
-The relevant expenses are recorded in other research and development in the accompanying condensed consolidated statement of operations.
+We incurred expenses of approximately \$1.0 million and \$0.7 million for the three months ended March 31, 2020 and 2019, respectively.

-NOTE 11 - SUBSEQUENT EVENTS
+NOTE 11 SUBSEQUENT EVENTS